ballerina-platform/openapi-tools/module-ballerina-openapi/Module.md

 ## Module overview

-This module provides the Ballerina OpenAPI tooling which will make it easy for you to start the development of a service documented in an OpenAPI contract in Ballerina by generating the Ballerina service and client skeletons.
+This module provides the Ballerina OpenAPI tooling, which will make it easy for you to start the development of a service documented in an OpenAPI contract in Ballerina by generating the Ballerina service and client skeletons.

 The OpenAPI tools provide the following capabilities.